 Wasabi is a rare, hard-to-grow plant with many health benefits.
-It’s been shown to help fight off infections, to reduce the risk of disease, and even to help lower cholesterol.
+It’s been shown to help fight off infections, reduce the risk of disease, and even help lower cholesterol.

 But wasabi’s chief benefit is that it’s a powerful source of antioxidants.
 It’s one of the few foods to offer both direct and indirect antioxidant properties, and it’s even been approved as such by Health Canada.